hplgit/MAlley-slide-templates/README.md

 <!-- <img src="doconce/fig-talk/Craft_of_Scientific_Presentations_2nd_cover_small.png" width=150> -->
 ![](doconce/fig-talk/Craft_of_Scientific_Presentations_2nd_cover_small.png)

-> Simply copy the slide template for the slide format you want to use,
+> How to use?
+Simply copy the slide template for the slide format you want to use,
 > give the file a proper name, and fill in your own content.